 North Sea Natura 2000

-Biodiversity (the diversity of species) in Europe has been declining rapidly over the past years.
-The sustainable protection of flora and fauna is urgently necessary.
-Plants and animals are not bothered about national borders and it is therefore important to tackle nature protection in a pan-European context.
-In that way, we ensure that nature in Europe and in the Netherlands does not become more and more uniform.
+Biodiversity (the variety of species) has been in sharp decline in Europe for many years.
+Sustainable protection of flora and fauna is much needed.
+Plants and animals alike are uninterested in national borders, so it is important to organise nature protection at European level.
+That joint approach may help prevent nature in Europe and in the Netherlands from becoming increasingly uniform.